namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 As a result, Sutter agreed to settle a monopoly lawsuit for $575 million in 2019! wow.
 Federal Antitrust lqwsuit still ongoing.

 flip side, negotiation with payers can be hard on small practice owners. (p90)

+### largest
+p91
+employer with most physicians is United Health

+but CVS owns Aetna, which is latgest insurer, huh so larger maybe by revenue but not employees?
+And CVS also owns two other businesses: mail order pharmacy plus PBM.